vgs-samples/android-sdk-demo/README.md

 ### Step 5

-Run application and submit the form then go to the Logs tab on a Dashboard find request and secure a payload.
+Run the application and submit the form then go to the Logs tab on a Dashboard find request and secure a payload.
 Instruction for this step you can find <a href="https://www.verygoodsecurity.com/docs/getting-started/quick-integration#securing-inbound-connection" target="_blank">here</a>.